freeskylier/lier/Setup.md

 ![give/get](https://www.evernote.com/shard/s209/sh/72480b8b-2259-4eef-836b-1982a800bc31/71a941bce6482c90d2d66dcf21db57a8/deep/0/Lantern.png)

-**'Give'** is for users in uncensored countries who want to share their internet connection.
+**'Give Access'** is for users in uncensored countries who want to share their internet connection.
 This turns their computer in to a proxy that their trusted Lantern friends can use for free to access the open internet.
 Lantern runs in the background, and we encourage you to leave it on whenever you can, so your friends can always use your connection.

-**'Get'** is for users in censored countries who want access to the internet.
+**'Get Access'** is for users in censored countries who want access to the internet.
 Lantern uses a 'peer-to-peer' approach to stream internet access from all your trusted Lantern friends at once.
 So the more Lantern friends in other countries that you add the better your connection will be.

 ### Signing in to Google